-The Company has effected or shall effect and maintain a life assurance plan ('the Plan') providing for the payment of such sum on the Shareholder's Incapacity as shall be mutually agreed between the Parties provided that such a Plan shall be issued to the Company and for the Company's benefit.
+The Company has effected or shall effect and maintain a life assurance plan ('the Plan') providing for the payment of such sum on the Shareholder's death as shall be mutually agreed between the Parties provided that such a Plan shall be issued to the Company and for the Company's benefit.

-5. Sum payable less/greater than agreed value If on the Incapacity of the Shareholder the option under Clause 1 or 2 above is exercised and for any reason the sum payable under the Policy is
+5. Life cover less/greater than agreed value If on the death of the Shareholder the option under Clause 1 or 2 above is exercised and for any reason the life cover payable under the Plan is